Do you experience unexplained headaches or anxiety?

 Cooking oils: olive oil, coconut oil

 How to test for histamine intolerance

-Elimination diet: can be done by removing the food high in histamine for 30 days and reintroduce them one at the time.
+Elimination diet: can be done by removing the food high in histamine for 30 days and reintroducing them one at a time.

 Blood testing: A blood test can be done to evaluate the level of DAO.
 A positive test should show that a high concentration of histamine is present in the body and as well as a low amount of Dao.